KDE/documentation-develop-kde-org/HIG/source/introduction/personas.rst

 She chats with her friends, shares music, playlists and other media, creates videos and uploads them to her web space, and runs a blog with her own style.
-She can't imagine a life without her laptop.
+She can't imagine life without her laptop.

 She is a fun person and does not want to worry about technical details.
 She expects her machine to work.